harrisonlab/phytophthora_fragariae/popgen_analysis/private_SNPs.md

 ```
 Only one variant found, a G to A SNP on contig 14 at position 964,434.
 No gene present, but a possible promoter region, 1kb from gene models
-g10156 nearest - no annotations found
+g11265 nearest - no annotations found, no expression evidence in any of UK123
 ```

 #### UK1 based analysis